SixArm/zsh-config/README.md

   * Anything that assumes the shell is attached to a tty

-### .zprofile
+### zprofile

-.zprofile is sourced in login shells. .zprofile is meant as an alternative to .zlogin for ksh fans; the two are not intended to be used together, although this could certainly be done if desired.
+`zprofile` is sourced in login shells.
+It is meant as an alternative to `zlogin` for `ksh` fans; the two are not intended to be used together, although this could certainly be done if desired.

 What goes in it: